douglascraigschmidt/ModernJava/FP/README.md

         uses the Java parallel streams framework to compose a pipeline of functions that check sMAX_COUNT positive odd random numbers in parallel to determine which are prime and which are not.

+. ex4 - This example shows various ways to create a Java Thread and
+        pass a Runnable lambda expression to it.

+. ex5 - This example shows how to sort elements in a collection using
+        a Java anonymous inner class, lambda expression, and method reference.
+It also shows how to use the modern Java forEach() method for Streams and collections.

+. ex6 - This example shows how to use modern Java lambda expressions
+        to create a closure, which is a persistent scope that holds on to local variables even after the code execution has moved out of that block.